10 Best Solar Companies in Centennial, CO

 Ask About the Warranty

-Top-notch solar installations should have strong workmanship and performance guarantees.
-A workmanship guarantee covers installation issues, such as poor alignment, cracks in the panels, or poor wiring.
-A performance guarantee ensures a minimum energy output.
-Comprehensive guarantees indicate that a solar company believes in its work.
+Top-notch solar installations should include strong workmanship and performance guarantees.
+A workmanship warranty covers installation issues, such as poor alignment, cracks in the panels, or poor wiring.
+A performance warranty ensures a minimum energy output.
+Comprehensive guarantees show that a solar company believes in its work.

 Evaluate Financing and Incentives

-• Compare system purchase options: Solar panels may be paid for outright or financed through a lease or loan.
-Check important financing details such as fees, payment schedule, annual percentage rate (APR), and ownership implications when financing your solar system.
+• Compare system purchase options: Solar panels may be paid for outright or financed over time through a lease or loan.
+Verify all terms when financing, including annual percentage rate (APR), payment schedule, fees, and ownership implications.

 • Research federal and state tax credits: A 26% federal tax credit on total solar system costs is available through 2032.
 Many states provide incentives, too.
 The credits can lead to substantial savings for solar buyers.

-• Look into utility rebates: Local utility companies may offer additional rebates to encourage homeowners to switch to solar power.
-Check the requirements to qualify and the rebate values with your local power company to determine what your savings could be.
+• Look into utility rebates: Local power companies may have extra rebates to motivate homeowners to go solar.
+Review the eligibility criteria and rebate amounts with your local provider to calculate your potential savings.

 Cost of Solar Installation in Centennial

-Centennial homeowners typically spend about $14,252 on home solar systems after federal tax refunds.
+The average Centennial homeowner will spend around $14,252 on a home solar system after federal tax refunds.
 Solar arrays in Centennial cost approximately $3,980 per kilowatt, with an average size of 5.1 kilowatts.
-An estimate from a local solar provider will include costs for preliminary work, permit fees, and labor, and will account for your system's size, capacity, and panel type.
+A personalized estimate from a local solar provider will include costs for preliminary work, labor, and permit fees, and will account for your system's capacity, panel type, and size.
 Some homeowners prefer to lease their solar panels in order to reduce upfront costs.

 Centennial Solar Incentives Guide